-- the front of the ladder is in the garage
+- The front of the ladder is in the garage.

-- the back of the ladder is in the garage
+- The back of the ladder is in the garage.

-happen at the same time.
 But whether two events occur at the same time depends on the point of view.
-For a person observing the scenario, these two events might happen at the same time, and this person can claim that the ladder fits in.
+These two events might happen simultaneously for a person observing the scenario, and this person can claim that the ladder fits in.
 For a person running with the ladder, these two events do not happen at the same time, and the ladder does not fit in.

 Length contraction formula

 For the effect of length contraction to be noticeable, the speed must be very high – comparable to the speed of light.
 We do not have experience in our daily life with objects moving at such high velocities.
-This makes the effects of special relativity very counterintuitive.
+That makes the effects of special relativity very counterintuitive.

-The effects of length contraction are difficult to observe because, additionally to the high speed required, it is difficult to measure a length of an object moving with respect to us.
+The effects of length contraction are challenging to observe because, in addition to the high speed required, it is difficult to measure a length of an object moving with respect to us.
 However, there are indirect confirmations of the length contraction.
-For example, the Earth is bombarded with muons which are created in the upper atmosphere from collisions of cosmic rays with atoms.
+For example, the Earth is bombarded with muons created in the upper atmosphere from collisions of cosmic rays with atoms.